RTEMS/rtems-docs/eng/req/traceability.rst

 -------------------------------------------------------------------

-The software requirements are implemented in custom YAML files, see :ref:`ReqEngSpecItems`.
+The software requirements are implemented in custom YAML files, see :ref:`ReqEngSpecificationItems`.
 The software architecture and design is written in Doxygen markup.
 Doxygen markup is used throughout all header and source files.
 A Doxygen filter program may be provided to place Doxygen markup in assembler files.
 The software architecture is documented via Doxygen groups.
-Each Doxygen group name should have a project-specific name and the name should be unique within the project, e.g.  RTEMSTopLevel\ MidLevel\ LowLevel.
+Each Doxygen group name should have a project-specific name and the name should be unique within the project, e.g.  RTEMSTopLevel\ MidLevel\
+LowLevel.
 The link from a Doxygen group to its parent group is realized through the ``@ingroup`` special command.
-The link from a Doxygen group or :term:`software component` to the corresponding requirement is realized through a ``@satisfy{req}`` `custom command <http://www.doxygen.nl/manual/custcmd.html>`_ which needs the identifier of the requirement as its one and only parameter.
+The link from a Doxygen group or :term:`software component` to the corresponding requirement is realized through a ``@satisfy{req}`` `custom command
+<http://www.doxygen.nl/manual/custcmd.html>`_ which needs the identifier of the
+requirement as its one and only parameter.
 Only links to parents are explicitly given in the Doxygen markup.
 The links from a parent to its children are only implicitly specified via the link from a child to its parent.
 So, a tool must process all files to get the complete hierarchy of software requirements, architecture and design.
 Links from a software component to another software component are realized through automatic Doxygen references or the ``@ref`` and ``@see`` special commands.